matplotlib/matplotlib/doc/users/transforms_tutorial.rst

       self.transData = self.transScale + self.transProjection + \
           (self.transProjectionAffine + self.transAxes)

-``transProjection`` handles the projection from the space, eg latitude and longitude for map data, or radius and theta for polar data, to a separable cartesian coordinate system.
+``transProjection`` handles the projection from the space, eg. latitude and longitude for map data, or radius and theta for polar data, to a separable cartesian coordinate system.
 There are several projection examples in the ``matplotlib.projections`` package, and the best way to learn more is to open the source for those packages and see how to make your own, since matplotlib supports extensible axes and projections.
 Michael Droettboom has provided a nice tutorial example of creating a hammer projection axes; see :ref:`api-custom_projection_example`.